 Online or Hybrid Medicolegal Death Investigator Degree Programs

-Students can earn an online bachelor of science in criminal justice with an emphasis on crime scene investigation at Liberty University.
+At Liberty University, students can earn an online bachelor of science in criminal justice with an emphasis on crime scene investigation.
 This program only takes an average of three and a half years to complete without having to relocate or even quit working.

 This degree is ideal for aspiring medicolegal death investigators who will pursue, or already have, medical training, as it provides a solid foundation in investigative techniques.
 Required coursework includes crime scene photography, crime scene management, and criminal investigations.
 Students can transfer up to 75 percent of the credits required for graduation.